Master Plan to our Jeep Upgrades

 Trailer Battery, Diode and Power Converter

-12 volt wireing To find out what cable size you need to install, enter 'cable calculator 12 Volt' in your search engine and you will get several options to find the correct type.
+12 volt wireing To find the cable size you need to install, enter 'cable calculator 12 Volt' in your search engine and you will get several options to find the correct type.
 You need to know the cable length and the required Electric Current (Amps).

 The cable is not a single stretch of wire, it's a patchwork that makes up the connection.
 In our setup, the power goes from Jeep battery to a Fuse, to the Solenoid, to the Jeep Trailer Harness.
 Then via 7-pin connector to the Trailer Wiring, the Diode and then splits to the Power Converter and a Fuse that connects to the Trailer Battery.

-The Trailer wiring starts with the external wire, a bulky and sturdy cable connected to the male 7-pin connector.
+7-pin trailer connector The Trailer wiring starts with the external wire, a bulky and sturdy cable connected to the male 7-pin connector.
 The wires are packed into the connector and fastened with screws on terminals.
-As we found out, if the plug hangs on an edge, the cables are pulled out of the plug without damage.
-The no-damage is the good thing, the loose wires and empty plug not so.
-It was dark already and Things happen when on the road, I guess.
+As we found out, if the plug hangs, the wires are pulled out of the plug.
+There was no damage to the wires or plug, the loose wires and the empty plug was still a big problem.
+It was dark when it happened and it was raining.
 After a few minutes trying to reconnect, I postponed this undertaking to the morning.

 The bulky 7-pin connector on the trailer leads to the Power Converter and finally to the Trailer Battery.
 The bulky cable terminates just inside the trailer and continues with a wire along the inside of the trailer.
 This wire may be simple to replace with an 8 gauge wire, by looking at the outside size, it may be 10 or 12 gauge.